aaronwmorris/indi-allsky/README.md

         * 512MB is adequate for image acquisition, but not enough to generate timelapse videos with ffmpeg
     * 64GB of storage minimum to store 2 months of videos and 30 days of JPEG images.
     * (Optional) Internet connectivity for image uploading
-* An INDI supported camera
+* Camera
-    * CPU architecture support varies between camera manufacturers
+    * Most INDI supported astro/planetary cameras will work
-* NEW: A libcamera supported camera
+    * libcamera/Raspberry Pi camera module

 ### Distibution support
 | Distribution          | Arch           | Note |